SAP-samples/codejam-cap-llm/exercises/10-define-cap-doc-helper-service/README.md

 Both functions return a `String`.

-Create the CDS service definition in a new file under the `srv` folder.
+Create the CDS service definition in a new file under the `srv` directory.
 After creating the service definition, test the service's availability using the respective cds command; please don't hesitate to let me know.
 If you need help, refer to [Exercise 07 - Define the embedding service](../07-define-embedding-service/README.md)

 ## Solution